Does Prosperity Gospel Belong in Christian Identity? And Other Topics

 Now, to show that Ryan Brennan is actually teaching the same Prosperity Gospel being taught in some of the Baal churches of denominational Christianity, we will hear from a Negress who professes the same faith that we have heard Ryan profess.
 This clip is only 57 seconds long, so please suffer through it.

-Click here to download the video from our Media site.
+Click here to download or bookmark the video at right at our Media site.

 From here, Ryan often begins to explain his so-called “law of attraction”, which he got from Neville Goddard and which ultimately comes from the Kabbalah.
 None of this is Christian, and it is the essence of the so-called Prosperity Gospel.
 Arthur Lee, or Michael Brandenburg, is teaching these same things, only in a much more subtle manner.
 I may be able to spend an entire podcast proving this wrong from a hundred Scriptures.
 But here I will only cite one Scripture, from Romans chapter 8: “25 But if we hope for that we see not, then do we with patience wait for it.
 26 Likewise the Spirit also helpeth our infirmities: for we know not what we should pray for as we ought: but the Spirit itself maketh intercession for us with groanings which cannot be uttered.”
 So Paul explains that we know not what we should pray for ; but at a level which we cannot understand, the spirit within us petitions our God on our behalf.
 Ryan Brennan is teaching Kabbalistic mysticism, and not Christianity.
 Later in that same video, he went on to talk about the validity of inspiration found in pagan religions, things which Yahweh the God of the Scriptures absolutely despises.